 A high school applicant petitioning to participate in a 3+4 articulation program must be accepted by the partnering undergraduate institution by the conclusion of the published regular admissions deadline.
 Each undergraduate admissions office forwards selected applications to the CWRU SODM Office of Admissions for further consideration.
 The Office of Admissions will invite desirable applicants for interviews during the months of February and March, and final decisions will be made by around April 1.

 Information for Participants in their last year (PPSP or 3+4)

 Once a participant feels he/she is ready to enter our dental program in the following summer, he/she must complete an ADEA AADSAS application (beginning with the entering class of 2019) by the end of the fall semester.

-After January 1, the participant will be invited to the School of Dental Medicine for a final interview, tour of the school, and a discussion regarding financial aid.
+After the application is complete, the participant will be invited to the School of Dental Medicine for a final interview, tour of the school, and a discussion regarding financial aid.

 The final offer letter will be issued after the participant interviews, submits official transcripts current through the fall semester, submits a copy of his/her DAT scores, and has an enthusiastic letter of evaluation from the undergraduate health professions advisor or committee.